ahf/ircsource-aup/aup.md

 Operwall
 --------

-1. Operwall is a communication tool.
-The occasional Dialog boxes or non IRC related information is acceptable.
-But flooding it with Ascii art it gets old.
+The Operwall is a communication tool for administrators and operators and should therefore be taken serious.

-Use your common sense.
-If you have none remove yourself as you would for kills.
+Occasional dialog boxes and non-IRC related information is acceptable, but flooding it with ASCII art gets annoying people pretty quickly, so please, apply common sense here.

 Warning, Suspension, Removal and Appeal
 ---------------------------------------